 When considering the place of your light fittings don’t forget the floor, lighting doesn’t just need to go on the ceiling.
 Placing fixtures around the base perimeter of your bathroom wall creates a beautiful warm glow.

 Different lighting effects can be easily achieved with the different colour temperatures that are now readily available with LED lighting.

 Look to use warmer colour temperatures around areas such as baths.
 These warmer colours create a beautiful ambience when you are relaxing in your bathroom and make space feel ‘cosy’.
 Look for colour temperatures ranging between 2500 – 3000k.

 Cooler colour temperatures mimic natural light and should be used around areas such as mirrors and vanities—where tasks such as shaving and applying makeup is performed.
 Look for colour temperatures around 4000k to simulate a natural light look.

-Consider complimentary technology such as dimmers and sensors which offer the ability to adjust your lighting and assist in future proofing your design.
+Consider complementary technology such as dimmers and sensors which offer the ability to adjust your lighting and assist in future-proofing your design.

 Download our latest bathroom catalogue now to see our full range.

 For more information or advice feel free to reach out to our friendly team on: 09 818 6039, email@example.com or come and visit our showroom: 11 Westward Ho Road, Glen Eden, Auckland